proj4js/proj4js/README.md

 proj4([fromProjection, ]toProjection[, coordinates])
 ```

-Projections can be proj or wkt strings.
+Projections can be proj or wkt strings, or PROJJSON objects.

-Wkt strings must be in form of [version 1](https://docs.ogc.org/is/18-010r7/18-010r7.html#196) (earlier than 2015).
-Have a look at the [wkt-parser](https://github.com/proj4js/wkt-parser) for more info, or use proj strings instead.

 Coordinates may be an object of the form `{x:x,y:y}` or an array of the form `[x,y]`.